Physical approach to price momentum and its application to momentum strategy: Introduction

 Besides only considering the cumulative return, the introduction of alternative proxies for the portfolio selection rules has been also worth getting attention.
 George and Hwang \cite{George:2004} used 52-week high price\footnote{The 52-week high price is the highest price during last 52 weeks, i.e. 1 year.} as a selection criterion and the momentum portfolio based on the 52-week high price generated stronger returns.
 Additionally, the tests on the momentum portfolios, which are doubly-sorted by the cumulative return or sector momentum and the 52-week high price, exhibit the superiority of the 52-week high price criterion.
 The factor analysis also shows that the return from the 52-week high price factor is not only stronger than the traditional and sector momentum factors but also statistically more significant and important in the momentum return modeling.
 The dominance of the 52-week high momentum criterion is also observed in the various international stock markets \cite{Liu:2011}.

 Reward-risk measures are also able to serve as the ranking criteria.
-Rachev et al. \cite{Rachev:2007p616} used the reward-risk measures as the sorting criteria for their momentum portfolios instead of the cumulative return over the estimation period.
+Rachev et al. \cite{Rachev:2007p616} used the reward--risk measures as the sorting criteria for their momentum portfolios instead of the cumulative return over the estimation period.
 In their work, Value-at-Risk (VaR), Sharpe ratio, R-ratio, and STARR were used as alternative ranking rules.
-In the S\&P 500 universe from 1996 to 2003, their momentum portfolios constructed by the reward-risk measures provided the better risk-adjusted returns than the traditional momentum strategy.
+In the S\&P 500 universe from 1996 to 2003, their momentum portfolios constructed by the reward--risk measures provided the better risk-adjusted returns than the traditional momentum strategy.
 In addition to that, the new momentum portfolios had lower tail indexes for winner and loser baskets.
-In other words, these momentum strategies based on the reward-risk measures obtained the better risk-adjusted returns with acceptance of the lower tail risk.
+In other words, these momentum strategies based on the reward--risk measures obtained the better risk-adjusted returns with acceptance of the lower tail risk.

 Back to physics, the momentum in price dynamics of a financial instrument is also an intriguing phenomenon because the persistent price dynamics and its reversion can be understood in terms of inertia and force.
 The selection rules of the momentum strategy is directly related to the ways of how to define and measure ``physical'' momentum in price dynamics of the instrument.
 When the instrument is considered as a particle in a one-dimensional space, the price momentum is also calculated if mass and velocity are defined.
-Since the momentum effect exists, it can be concluded that price of an equity has an inertia that makes the price keep their direction of movements until external forces are exerted.
+Since the momentum effect exists, it can be concluded that price of an equity has inertia that makes the price keep their direction of movements until external forces are exerted.
 In this analogy, the external force corresponds to any exogenous market events and information such as good/bad news, changes in psychology and macroeconomic situation, and imbalance in supply and demand.
 This idea is also able to explain why the cumulative return based momentum strategy generates the positive expected returns.
 However, it has been not much attractive to physicists yet.
-Most of the econophysics community doesn't have been interested in trading strategy and portfolio management so far.
+Most of the econophysics community has not been interested in trading strategy and portfolio management so far.